Park Ranger Programs

 Whether you seek a short interaction or plan to fill multiple days attending these programs, park rangers are here to help you understand, appreciate and take care of your park.
 Programs are typically offered from late May or early June until mid-September.

-With the exception of Discovery Hikes, all ranger hikes, sled dog demonstrations, campground programs and other talks in Denali are free and do not require you to sign up in advance.
+With the exception of Discovery Hikes and the Kantishna Experience Tour, all ranger hikes, sled dog demonstrations, campground programs and other talks in Denali are free and do not require you to sign up in advance.
 Discovery Hikes are technically free, but will likely require you to purchase a bus ticket and you must sign up for them in advance.

 Hike with a Ranger